wkaisertexas/ScreenTimeLapse/README.md

 ## Direct Download

 If you wish, you can go directly to the [releases page](https://github.com/wkaisertexas/ScreenTimeLapse/releases) and download `TimeLapze.zip`.
 Both Chrome and Safari give a warning about downloading suspicious files.
-Ignore then, extract the archive and you should get a `ScreenTimeLapse.app` file.
+Ignore this warning, extract the archive and you should get a `ScreenTimeLapse.app` file.
 Move that file into your `Applications` directory.

 ## Local Development